A simple model for a minimal environment: the two-atom Tavis-Cummings model revisited: Conclusions

 \section{Conclusions}

-We have presented a study of the dynamics of a bipartite quantum system (atom 1-field) in which the field is weakly coupled ($\lambda_2 \approx \lambda_1/10$) to a small environment (atom 2).
+We have presented a study of the dynamics of a bipartite quantum system (atom 1$+$field) in which the field is weakly coupled ($\lambda_2 \approx \lambda_1/10$) to a small environment (atom 2).
 A single atom corresponds to the smallest possible environment considering the atomic beam model for a reservoir \cite{lambscully74}.
-In the many atoms model a Markovian master equation is obtained via a perturbative method, which leads to irreversible field damping and decoherence \cite{louisell73,lambscully74}.
-However, in the ``single atom environment" model an exact, non-perturbative solution is allowed, and as found in \cite{avb14} (restricted to the resonant case), the linear entropy of the quantum system undergoes an irreversible-like evolution which is very sensitive to the mixedness of the small environment.
-Here we have considered a more general situation, by analytically solving the two-atom Tavis-Cummings model for non-identical atoms, with different coupling constants, ($\lambda_1\neq\lambda_2$) and different detunings ($\Delta_1\neq\Delta_2$).
-Besides, we have also investigated the evolution of important quantities of the system related to non-classical behaviour, such as the dipole squeezing of atom 1 and the negativity, which quantifies the atom 1-field quantum entanglement.
-The small environment (atom 2), has been assumed to be initially in a maximally mixed state.
-Naturally in this simple model, contrarily to what happens in the case of a many atom reservoir, there is no irreversible loss of coherence.
-Instead, due to the incommensurate frequencies characteristic of the model, the resulting dynamics is quasi-periodic, and we should expect quasi-recurrences of the considered physical quantities at longer time-scales.
-Nevertheless, due to the incoming ``thermal noise" from the environment, the atomic dipole squeezing as well as the atom 1-field entanglement are considerably degraded (in the resonant case, $\Delta_2 = 0.0$), specially if one is restricted to shorter time scales (up to a few Rabi cycles, as shown in the figures).
-In particular, we have verified that dipole squeezing is completely suppressed.
-Squeezing only exists if the index defined in equation (\ref{indexes}) becomes less than one [see figure (\ref{fig2})], and it occurs at relatively narrow time intervals.
+Of course there is no relaxation in this simple model, contrarily to what happens in the case of a ``many atoms reservoir".
+Instead, due to the incommensurate frequencies characteristic of the model, we expect quasi-recurrences of the considered physical quantities at longer time-scales.
+For instance, as we have seen, the linear entropy of atom 1 undergoes an irreversible-like evolution.
+We have also investigated the evolution of quantities related to non-classical behaviour, such as the dipole squeezing of atom 1 and the negativity, which quantifies the atom 1-field quantum entanglement.
+We have found that both the atomic dipole squeezing and the atom 1-field entanglement are considerably degraded at shorter time scales (especially in the resonant case, $\Delta_2 = 0.0$).
+In particular, we have verified that dipole squeezing, which occurs at relatively narrow time intervals, is completely suppressed.
+Of course due to the nature of the toy model here studied, there might occur quasi-revivals at longer times.
+However, even if a small amount of noise is added to the system, the joint action of the minimal environment and the extra noise could completely destroy the above mentioned quantum properties, as discussed in \cite{avb14}.